Integrative-Transcriptomics/Shiny_DESeq2/README.md

 <ul>
   <li> <tt>Normalized Counts</tt>: Contains normalized counts based on the specified method as well as a TPM-normalized table.
   <li> <tt>Boxplots</tt>: Provides simple boxplots of the normalized counts for each sample for quality control purposes (WIP).
-  <li> <tt>PCA</tt>: Dot shape and color can be adjust based on up to two experimental conditions.
+  <li> <tt>PCA</tt>: Dot shape and color can be adjusted based on up to two experimental conditions.
 Use sliders to adjust plot- and font-size.
 Plot the PCA by pressing the <tt>Refresh Plot!</tt>-button.
   <li> <tt>Heatmaps</tt>: Contains two different, UPGMA-clustered heatmaps:
     <ul>
       <li> Pairwise distance between samples (euclidean distance of log2-normalized counts).